 When your baby is placed on your skin, they become colonized with your bacteria.
-This causes your body to produce antibodies in response, that are specifically protective against that bacteria.
+This causes your body to produce antibodies in response; they are specifically protective against harmful bacteria.

 Kangaroo care can overcome all these obstacles, by providing babies with the perfect immunity and nutrition, the perfect temperature regulation and safety.

-Some hospitals/clinics have special wards where mothers and babies can practice kangaroo mother care all the time, while the nursing staff supervise them.
+Some hospitals/clinics have special wards where mothers and babies can practice kangaroo mother care all the time, while the nursing staff supervises them.

 This allows mothers to take on the responsibility of caring for their own babies and it lightens the load on the nursing personnel.
 Everybody wins!

 Any shirt or dress that opens up in front will do for the mother.
-There are a few items of clothing, especially designed for this purpose, which you may wish to purchase.
+There are a few items of clothing, specially designed for this purpose, which you may wish to purchase.